Funmisho/Cloud-Storage-System/README.md

 This project is a cloud-based file storage system, similar to Dropbox or Google Drive, where users can upload, download and manage files stored in AWS S3.
 The system incorporates user authentication via AWS Cognito to ensure secure access to the files.

 ## Features
-- **File Upload and Download**: Users can securely upload and download files securely with encryption.
+- **File Upload and Download**: Users can securely upload and download files with encryption.
 - **Authentication with AWS Cognito**: Users authenticate through AWS Cognito using OAuth2.0 to ensure secure access to the system.
 - **Secure Storage using AWS S3**: Files are securely stored in AWS S3 with encryption for additional protection.
 - **File Management**: Ability to list, rename and delete stored files.